Mariners vs. Rays Player Props Betting Odds

 MLB Props Today: Tampa Bay Rays

-- The Rays will send Shane McClanahan (11-1) to the mound for his 17th start this season.
+- The Rays will hand the ball to Tyler Glasnow (2-1) for his seventh start of the season.

-- He has earned a quality start 11 times in 16 starts this season.
+- He has earned a quality start one time in six starts this season.

-- In 16 starts, McClanahan has pitched through or past the fifth inning 14 times.
-He has a season average of 5.8 frames per outing.
+- In six starts, Glasnow has pitched through or past the fifth inning four times.
+He has a season average of five frames per outing.

 |Opponent